b2lie/stackersnatch/README.md

 ## 🤷🏻‍♀️ What's this about even?

-Theory of Automata (CS3005) was a course offered to me as part of my Comp.
+Theory of Automata (CS3005) was a course offered to us as part of our Comp.
 Sci.
-Bachelor's degree during my 4th semester.
-We were tasked with creating both a hardware and a software project to highlight how well we'd retained the topics we'd covered in class.
+Bachelor's degree during our 4th semester @ FAST NUCES.
+My friends, Muntaha Adnan and Anumta Nadeem, and I were tasked with creating both a hardware and a software project to highlight how well we'd retained the topics we'd covered in class.

-Among the many options offered for the software task, this one stood out to me the most - it challenged me to take my understanding of Pushdown Automata (PDA) and turn it into something genuinely useful (and fun!) for other students who might be struggling with the topic.
+Among the many options offered for the software task, this one stood out to me the most - it challenged us to take our understanding of Pushdown Automata (PDA) and turn it into something genuinely useful (and fun!) for other students who might be struggling with the topic.

 This was also my *first-ever react project*, so I dove headfirst into learning it while building this simulation from scratch.
 Heh.

-**My goal?**
+**Our goal?**
 Help players see how a PDA works, using a game-like interface to make the concept easier to understand and way more engaging.

 <br/>